tudorducaru/recommender_system/README.md

 This project represents an extension to David Ferreira's Third Year Project, FeedMe.
 FeedMe has been a valuable starting point for this project, providing inspiration for parts of the system, such as how to collect data as well as feature extraction.

+## Deployment

+The system has been deployed and is available at http://tudorducaru99.pythonanywhere.com/.
+The Chrome Extension can be installed from the [Chrome Web Store](https://chrome.google.com/webstore/detail/feedsupply-assistant/lhmjggdmmikaoeplnfhbbbalcdclcfhb).